YujiSue/Research/README.md

 Please install [VisualStudio](https://visualstudio.microsoft.com/ja/downloads/) to cpmpile and run.
 Sorry, but I have not checked if it works well with MinGW.

-* The notebook [analyze.ipynb]() is able to be opened on Google Colab.
+* The notebook [analyze.ipynb]() is able to be opened and run on Google Colab.
-If you have a google account, please login and import the ipynb file.
+> If you have a google account, please login and import the ipynb file.
 Then, please run the programs according to the guidance.
-You can learn how to use the google colab on the [official web site](https://colab.research.google.com/notebooks/welcome.ipynb).
+> You can learn how to use the google colab on the [official web site](https://colab.research.google.com/notebooks/welcome.ipynb).

-Otherwise, you can also use the programs as [Jupyter](https://jupyter.org/) file.
-Please install the required libraries listed above and run as normal Jupyter file.
+> Otherwise, you can also use the programs as [Jupyter](https://jupyter.org/) file.
+> Please install the required libraries listed above and run as a Jupyter file.